Garmisch-Partenkirchen ski resort: Winter sports at the foot of the Zugspitze

 Garmisch-Partenkirchen: Two ski areas for all ability levels

-In Garmisch-Partenkirchen, the wide range of winter sports on offer is spread across two ski areas: Zugspitze and Garmisch-Classic.
+In Garmisch-Partenkirchen, the wide range of winter sports on offer is spread over two ski areas: Zugspitze and Garmisch-Classic.
 Winter sports fans of all ability levels will get their money's worth here.
-An extra treat for professionals: on the legendary Kandahar course, you have the chance to put your Olympic talent to the test.
-The best thing is that with the Garmisch Ski Ticket, you can travel from Munich Central Station every hour without any traffic jams.
-The ticket is available at Deutsche Bahn sales points and at all DB ticket machines.
+Extra treat for pros: on the legendary Kandahar course, you have the chance to put your Olympic talent to the test.
+The best thing about it: with the Garmisch Ski Ticket, you can travel from Munich Central Station every hour, relaxed and without traffic jams.
+The ticket is available at Deutsche Bahn sales points and all DB ticket machines.
 The day ski pass is already included.
 Together with the Garmisch Ski-Ticket, you will receive a separate voucher to redeem at the ticket offices of the Bayerische Zugspitzbahn.

 The Zugspitze: skiing fun on Germany's highest peak